A new method for directly computing reduced density matrices: A simple toy model

 \section{A simple toy model}

 Here we are going to apply the results from Sec.\,\ref{sec:Derivation}, i.e.\,\,Eqs.\,(\ref{eqn:11DensGen}) and (\ref{eq:GenDensForm}), to a toy model for system $\phi$ and environment $\chi$.
 For this, we choose a model that is as simple as possible, but still allows for a distinct system-environment split due to an enormous difference in both field's constant masses, and gives rise to at least some interesting open quantum dynamics. \\ In Sec.\,\ref{ssec:Model} we will introduce the model and compute the resulting Feynman-Vernon influence functional perturbatively up to second order in the coupling constant.
-Next, in Sec.\,\ref{ssec:DMElements}, we will consider the evolution of the matrices $\rho_{0,0}$, $\rho_{1,0}$ and $\rho_{1,1}$ each for the case that their own respective initial density matrix is the only one that is non-vanishing.
-In addition, we will also investigate how the matrices $\rho_{0,0}$ and $\rho_{1,0}$ evolve under the assumption that only the initial $\rho_{1,1}$ is non-vanishing, which corresponds to the system being prepared in a superposed single-particle state, but then decaying into the vacuum or loosing its superposedness due to decoherence. \\ After explicitly evaluating Eq.\,(\ref{eq:GenDensForm}) for each case, we will repeatedly encounter terms with time-dependent divergences.
+Next, in Sec.\,\ref{ssec:DMElements}, we will study a number of explicit cases: Firstly, we will look at the evolution of the vacuum matrix $\rho_{0;0}$, once with the initial condition $\rho_{0;0}(0) \neq 0$ and once with $\rho_{1;1}(0) \neq 0$.
+Secondly, we will investigate how the correlation between single particle and vacuum represented by $\rho_{1;0}$ evolves.
+For this, we assume that $\rho_{0;0}(0)$, $\rho_{1;0}(0)$, $\rho_{0;1}(0)$ and $\rho_{1;1}(0)$ are all non-vanishing.
+Finally, we will compute $\rho_{1;1}(t)$ under the initial condition $\rho_{1;1}(0) \neq 0$. \\ After explicitly evaluating Eq.\,(\ref{eq:GenDensForm}) for each case, we will repeatedly encounter terms with time-dependent divergences.
 Dealing with such peculiar terms was briefly discussed in Ref.\,\cite{Burrage2018}.
 However, since we only intend to demonstrate how to use the formulas we derived in this article and not make actual experimental predictions for the model we use as an example, we will leave the divergent terms in the final results.
 An actual renormalization of such time-dependent divergences deserves a much more extensive discussion, which is beyond the scope of the present article, but will be the topic for a future one \cite{Kading2022}.